r1pk/filmtab-client/README.md

 # Filmtab-client

-Filmtab-client is a responsive application written in React which uses tools such as [Redux](https://redux.js.org/), [Styled Components](https://styled-components.com/), [Material UI](https://mui.com/getting-started/usage/) and [Colyseus.js](https://www.colyseus.io/).
+Filmtab-client is a responsive application written in React which uses tools such as [Redux](https://redux.js.org/), [Material UI](https://mui.com/getting-started/usage/) and [Colyseus.js](https://www.colyseus.io/).
 Filmtab-client allows you to synchronically watch videos with your friends after you create or join a room.

 ## Screenshots